openprocurement/openprocurement.api/docs/source/options.rst

   doing proper line breaking and indentation to make it readable.
 This will take extra time and increase the response size so it is advisable only to use this during debugging.
+:jsonp:
+  `?opt_jsonp=myCallback`

+  Returns the output in JSON-P format instead of plain JSON, to allow requests to come from within browsers and work around the "same origin policy."
+The function named as the value of the `opt_jsonp` parameter will be called with a single argument, a JavaScript object representing the response.